-establishing fire breaks and preparation of a fire management plan internal barbed wire fence removal de-stocking all livestock perimeter fence repair to exclude neighbouring cattle baseline pest fauna surveys installation of 30 cockatubes for Glossy Black Cockatoos and 30 nest boxes for Greater Gliders.
+establishing fire breaks and preparation of a fire management plan installation of 30 cockatubes for Glossy Black Cockatoos and 30 nest boxes for Greater Gliders.

 Our formal offset areas will remain in place for the life of operation and are protected in perpetuity through the Vegetation Management Act (Qld) framework and associated zoning as a "protected area".